-- 6.7 The report is drafted by the team under the leadership of the Senior Reviewer.
+6.7 The report is drafted by the team under the leadership of the Senior Reviewer.
 Teams are encouraged to work collaboratively on drafting.
 MDT staff may assist with editing as requested/directed by the Senior Reviewer.
 During the review visit, wherever possible, it is important for the Senior Reviewer and/or team to discuss significant observations and concerns with the principal and other relevant parties.
-The report can include issues that have not been discussed with the TEI during the review but there should not be major surprises. - 6.8 When the draft report comes to the chair of the TEI's governing body and the principal for checking it has gone through editing and staff scrutiny by MDT.
-While it is not envisaged that significant changes will be made at this stage, factual inaccuracies will be corrected and other comments will be considered by the Senior Reviewer and any changes made will be at his or her discretion. - 6.9 Final responsibility for the text of the report lies with the Quality and Formation Panel.
+The report can include issues that have not been discussed with the TEI during the review but there should not be major surprises.

+- 6.8 When the draft report comes to the chair of the TEI's governing body and the principal for checking it has gone through editing and staff scrutiny by MDT.
+While it is not envisaged that significant changes will be made at this stage, factual inaccuracies will be corrected and other comments will be considered by the Senior Reviewer and any changes made will be at his or her discretion and that of MDT. - 6.9 Final responsibility for the text of the report lies with the Quality and Formation Panel.
 Reports are signed off by the chair or another panel member.
-After the TEI's 30-day appeal period has elapsed (or been waived) see paragraph 6.16 the report is then published online.
-Regular e-bulletins by the

-MDT and others in the national church will alert key stakeholders including bishops and TEI principals to newly-published reports.
+Very occasionally at this finalising stage it may be necessary for the QFP chair to mediate between the senior reviewer's and MDT staff's reading of a point of evidence or judgement about drafting.
+After the TEI's 30-day appeal period has elapsed (or been waived) see paragraph 6.17 the report is then published online.
+Regular e-bulletins by the MDT and others in the national church will alert key stakeholders including bishops and TEI principals to newly-published reports.